Dettagli sul Grange Obs.

-Nowadays the astrometric robotic systems made pointless the role of small astrometric observatories with few measures per year, which had great importance in the 90's up to 2000, when the MPC codes were tri-numeral (meaning that no more than 1000 manned observing centers were envisaged with the technology of that time).
+Nowadays the astrometric robotic systems made pointless the role of manned, small astrometric observatories with typically few measures per year, which had great importance in the 90's up to 2000, when the MPC codes were tri-numeral (meaning that no more than 1000 "mostly-analogic" observing centers were envisaged with the technology of that time).

 As you can notice, today the MPC codes have become alphanumeric, so the modern observatories can be spotted in the final part of the MPC observatories list webpage.

 After the successful collaboration with JPL, the Grange Obs. has then become a start-up facility and a fundamental astronomy research center.